edenmengste/Blood-Donation-System-using-c-/README.md

 ## Task Distribution

-The project is divided into specific tasks for each team member:
+The project is divided into specific tasks for each team member evenly:

 ### 1. Eden Alemayehu - **Implement Donor Registration Logic**
    - Responsible for: